ELIXIR-Norway-Training/fair-dm-lifesci-june-2022/README.md

 ### Target Audience

+The course is aimed at current and future life scientists in Norway.
 The target audience includes master’s students, PhD candidates, postdoctoral fellows, early-career researchers, and technical staff involved in scientific research in the life sciences in Norway.
 The course is particularly relevant for users and/or collaborators of the research infrastructures listed below:

 - [NorSeq: National consortium for sequencing and personalised medicine](https://www.norseq.org/)
 - [NOR-Openscreen: Consortium for chemical biology and early drug discovery](http://www.openscreen.no/)